 The Best Czech Restaurants in Prague

 Czech cuisine is hearty and matches sublimely with our famous Czech pilsner style beer.
-You can´t leave Prague without trying some of the great soups (goulash, potato or cabbage).
-Afterwords, be sure to order one of our staple dishes such as svickova cream sauce, Czech goulash, “knedlo-vepro-zelo” (dumplings served with roasted pork and two kinds of cabbage), roasted duck or deep fried cheese (accompanied with fries and homemade tartar sauce) while finishing the course with a great dessert such as kolaches, buchty or sweet dumplings.
+You can't leave Prague without trying some of the great soups (goulash, potato or cabbage).
+Afterwards, be sure to order one of our staple dishes such as svickova cream sauce, Czech goulash, “knedlo-vepro-zelo” (dumplings served with roasted pork and two kinds of cabbage), roasted duck or deep fried cheese (accompanied with fries and homemade tartar sauce) while finishing the course with a great dessert such as kolaches, buchty or sweet dumplings.

 Lokál Restaurant Chain - classic Czech dishes and some of the best pilsners beers in town!